-1. Respond Immediately when Receiving a 7 Day Notice to Cure
+1. Respond Immediately when Receiving a Notice to Cure

 3. Comply with the Rules Governing Security Deposits

-4. Provide Tenant Proper Notice When Entering Property
+4. Provide Proper Notice When Entering Property

 In addition, they must give reasonable notice prior to entering the property.
-Reasonable Notice is giving the Tenant 12 hours notice that they will be entering.
-The times allowed must be between 7:30 a.m. to 8:00 p.m.
+Reasonable Notice is giving 12 hours before that they will be entering.
+It must be between 7:30 a.m. to 8:00 p.m.
 Many Landlords make the mistake of not complying with this Statute.
-If a Landlord fails to give notice and enters the property, they are violating the Tenant’s Right to privacy.
+If they fail to give notice and enter, they are violating the Tenant’s Right to privacy.

 5. Providing Proper Termination Notice and/or Non Renewal of the lease.